kenatiod/MUT/Understanding Machine Understanding.md

 By embracing these verification and validation principles, testers can ensure that the MUTT framework remains a powerful and epistemically sound tool for advancing understanding of machine intelligence.
 In the spirit of Feynman, all must let the data be the guide, even if it leads to uncomfortable places.
 Only by continuously probing assumptions and stress-testing methodologies can developers hope to build an evaluation framework that stands the test of time and propels the field forward.
 Let the quest for verified and validated machine understanding begin.

 ## 6.6 -- Doubts?

 **"The pace of progress in artificial intelligence (I'm not referring to narrow AI) is incredibly fast.
 Unless you have direct exposure to groups like Deepmind, you have no idea how fast — it is growing at a pace close to exponential.
 The risk of something seriously dangerous happening is in the five-year time frame.
-10 years at most." ~ Elon Musk**
+10 years at most."** ~ Elon Musk

 _Alice, Bob, and Claude have been working diligently on assembling the framework of benchmarks and tests for the Multifaceted Understanding Test Tool.
 However, as they near the completion of this critical phase, they find themselves grappling with the weighty implications of their work._

-{ Insert portrait of tired Bob and worried Alice }
+{ Insert Fig. 6.6.1 -- portrait of tired Bob and worried Alice }

 Bob: _grabs face_ I need a break.